 Today this territory has grown beyond mere questions of human-machine resemblance and imitation pushed to its limits.
 The rapid growth and affordability of computational power, cloud infrastructure, online search engines, and data sets have fueled developments in machine learning that fundamentally alter our modes of existence, giving rise to a newly expanded uncanny valley.
 As subjectivities and societies are increasingly organized and shaped by algorithms that track, collect, and evaluate our data, the question of what it means to be and remain human has shifted: no longer focused solely on recognizable forms of corporeal or intellectual replication, it now must wrestle with the invisible mechanisms of behavioral engineering and automation.

 Trevor Paglen’s new photographic work uses AI to expose the myth of neutrality within machine learning, while Hito Steyerl’s video installation addresses the collision between neoliberal applications of AI and communal and artistic acts of resistance.
-New video-based works by Sondra Perry and Martine Syms use avatars of the artists to address and resist the perpetuation of systemic societal bias and discrimination within AI.
+An interactive, video-based work by Martine Syms uses an avatar of the artist to address and resist the perpetuation of systemic societal bias and discrimination within AI.
+This subject is also at the core of Lynn Hershman Leeson’s new installation which casts a critical eye on the AI-driven predictive policing systems.
 Stephanie Dinkins extends this inquiry into the construction of identity and subjectivity in her ongoing series of conversations with Bina48, a robot created by Hanson Robotics and released in 2010 that lacks any understanding of race and gender.
-By sending an algorithm on a perpetual online quest for itself, the Propeller Group humorously speculates on AI’s self-reflexive potential.
-Christopher Kulendran Thomas’s video questions the philosophical foundation of our understanding of the human, while new video installations by Zach Blas and Jon Rafman delve into the hidden depths of the algorithmic black box as a form of alternate consciousness.
-Meanwhile, Cecile B. Evans’s and Lawrence Lek’s sci-fi-inflected films meditate on forms of coexistence and the merging of human and artificial intelligences.
+Christopher Kulendran Thomas’s video, created in collaboration with Annika Kuhlman, questions the philosophical foundation of our understanding of the human, while a new video installations by Zach Blas delves into the hidden depths of the algorithmic black box as a form of alternate consciousness.
+Meanwhile, Lawrence Lek’s sci-fi-inflected film meditates on potential forms of coexistence and collaboration between human and artificial intelligences.

 Uncanny Valley: Being Human in the Age of AI will be accompanied by an illustrated catalogue featuring contributions by the participating artists as well as by select philosophers, anthropologists, cultural theorists, sociologists, and engineers that offer a crisp and sophisticated understanding of the issues at stake.